Looking Forward to HI-Pacific Mountain Region’s Future

 1.1.
 Members and Travellers can experience Pacific Mountain Region’s unique geographical and cultural landscapes through a network of strategically located hostels.
 It is further interpreted to include but not limited to:

 - Hostels are located to provide access to a spectrum of geographical and cultural landscapes in the Pacific Mountain Region.
-The network will grow at a rate of at least one hostel every three years commencing April 01, 2009.

 1.2.
 Members and Travellers in the Pacific Mountain Region can participate, in a genuine hostelling experience characterized by: